graemerocher/micronaut-developerlive-workshop/setup/setup.md

 ![Setup Script](images/setup_input.png)

-The script will produce several snippets of output to be used to build, run and deploy.
+The script will produce several snippets of output to be used to build, run and deploy later in the lab.

 ## **STEP 2**: Download and Configure Wallet Locally